 Both his early careers saw him rise to senior positions rapidly, and after he joined the RAF it was not long before he was made a group captain and then a Royal Air Force station commander.

-In travel outside his work at Worldchoice, Colin held senior positions with key industry bodies including Abta, of which he was a director.
+In travel outside his work at Worldchoice, Heal held senior positions with key industry bodies including Abta, of which he was a director.
 He was also a trustee of the Abta Lifeline Fund and was a director of the National Training Organisation for Travel and Tourism and Events.

 Those who knew him well will still be coming to terms this week with his sudden death on Saturday.